HenriqueAJNB/MovieLens-Exploratory-Statistical-Analysis/README.md

-# Project - Exploratory Analysis and Statistics from MovieLens
+# Project - Exploratory and Statistical Analysis from MovieLens

 This project aims to perform Exploratory and Statistical Analysis in a MovieLens dataset using Python language (Jupyter Notebook).